-Amusement and recreation brands like Dave & Buster's and Drive Shack are undoubtedly essential sources of fun and stress relief for families, friends, and businesses, but foot traffic and revenue suffered for obvious reasons at the height of the COVID-19 pandemic.
-With vaccines offering increased protection and a glimmer of rising foot traffic and dollars spent at retail locations, Unacast completed a temperature check across major amusement and recreation brands.
+Amusement and recreation franchises like Dave & Buster's and Drive Shack are undoubtedly essential sources of fun and stress relief for families, friends, and businesses, but foot traffic and revenue suffered for obvious reasons at the height of the COVID-19 pandemic.
+With vaccines offering increased protection and a glimmer of rising foot traffic and dollars spent at retail locations, Unacast completed a temperature check across major enterprise amusement and recreation brands.

 Based on dollars spent, which brands are positioned to make a comeback in 2022 ahead of their competitors?